Early Commissioning Program Requirements

 9) You must not be a conscientious objector, who is someone who cannot or will not use a firearm to defend his or her self or country.

-10) You are eligible if you do not have any tattoos that are specifically prohibited by Army policy such as a tattoo/brand on the face, neck, or head or other tattoos/brands that are visible and that detract from a soldierly appearance and are prejudicial or detract from good order and discipline.
+10) You are eligible if you do not have any tattoos that are specifically prohibited by Army policy, that prevent a soldierly appearance, are prejudicial or detract from good order and discipline.

-Marion Military Institute is the Spartan Tiger Battalion host school, however, you can still enroll in the program if you attend one of our partner schools.
-Visit the page on what partner schools participate with the Marion Military Institute Army ROTC program: Judson College at www.judson.edu or Concordia College at www.ccal.edu.
+Marion Military Institute is the Tiger Battalion host school, however, you can still enroll in the program if you attend our partner school.
+Visit the page Marion Military Institute Army ROTC program: Judson College at www.judson.edu.

-Enrolling in ROTC incurs no obligation to the US Army.
+Enrolling in ROTC incurs no obligation to the US Army; (Military Science I and II.)
 Students may enroll in the program to explore the military profession before deciding to commit to it.
 See the Curriculum page for Course numbers.

 To Contract in ROTC: